 James’ personal mission is to realize the potential of music-making as a force for social change, community building, and personal wellbeing.
-Following a time as a composer, arranger and keyboardist in Los Angeles Jamescompleted his PhD in Music: Integrative Studies in 2019 at from University of California, San Diego, where he was a Cota-Robles Fellow, and was a Frederick Douglass Teaching Scholars Fellow at Kutztown University.
-He is currently a teaching fellow within Harvard's Mind-Brain-Behavior Initiative, and also serves as a visiting assistant teaching professor at Northeastern University.
-His studies explore music theory pedagogy, including embodied cognition of musicality and music learning, particularly.
+Following a time as a composer, arranger and keyboardist in Los Angeles Jamescompleted his PhD in Music: Integrative Studies in 2019 from University of California, San Diego, where he was a Cota-Robles Fellow, and was a Frederick Douglass Teaching Scholars Fellow at Kutztown University.
+He is currently a teaching fellow within Harvard's Mind-Brain-Behavior Initiative, and a Visiting Assistant Teaching Professor within Northeastern University's music department.
+His research interests include music theory pedagogy, embodied cognition, community music, and more.
 His work has been published by the Frontiers in Psychology, Frontiers in Education, and College Music Symposium.